minin43/TTT-Custom-Roles/CONVARS.md

-ttt_cupid_lover_vision_enabled                 1       // Whether the lovers can see outlines of each other through walls ttt_cupid_arrow_hitscan                        0       // Whether the cupid's arrow should be an instant hit instead of a projectile ttt_cupid_arrow_speed_mult                     1       // The speed multiplier for the cupid's arrow (Only applies when ttt_cupid_arrow_hitscan is disabled) ttt_cupid_notify_mode                          0       // The logic to use when notifying players that a cupid is killed.
+ttt_cupid_lover_vision_enabled                 1       // Whether the lovers can see outlines of each other through walls ttt_cupid_arrow_hitscan                        0       // Whether the cupid's arrow should be an instant hit instead of a projectile ttt_cupid_arrow_speed_mult                     1       // The speed multiplier for the cupid's arrow (Only applies when ttt_cupid_arrow_hitscan is disabled) ttt_cupid_notify_mode                          0       // The logic to use when notifying players that a cupid was killed.
+Killer is notified unless "ttt_cupid_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone ttt_cupid_notify_sound                         0       // Whether to play a cheering sound when a cupid is killed ttt_cupid_notify_confetti                      0       // Whether to throw confetti when a cupid is a killed ttt_cupid_can_see_jesters                      0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to cupid (Only applies if ttt_cupid_is_independent is enabled)
+4 - Notify everyone ttt_cupid_notify_killer                        1       // Whether to notify a cupid's killer ttt_cupid_notify_sound                         0       // Whether to play a cheering sound when a cupid is killed ttt_cupid_notify_confetti                      0       // Whether to throw confetti when a cupid is a killed ttt_cupid_can_see_jesters                      0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to cupid (Only applies if ttt_cupid_is_independent is enabled)